roboogle/gtkmvc3/gtkmvco/docs/quickstart/index.rst

 What is all this complexity for?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The final goal is to get your life as a designer/programmer.
-Designing
+The final goal is to improve your life as a
-a complex GUI is an easy task only in principle.
-In fact it is hard to
+designer/programmer.
+Designing a complex GUI is an easy task only
+in principle.
+In fact it is hard to decouple logic and presentation
-decouple logic and presentation layers, and even harder to separate
+layers, and even harder to separate control code that *should* be
-control code that *should* be separate.
-And in the end, it is easy to get
+separate.
+And in the end, it is easy to get spaghetti code
-spaghetti code especially in the control flow part of the GUI.
+especially in the control flow part of the GUI.

-Even if gtkmvc tries to stay behind the scene, it imposes structure
-and barriers to the application that may be perceived as complex
-artifacts to beginners.
-However the application can grow up with a
-good structure that allows for clean control and data flows.

 In the picture you can see how a middle/large GUI application can be
 organized and decomposed with gtkmvc.